uccser/cs-field-guide/text/en/chapters/computer-vision.md

 ### Digital Images

-Digital images are most commonly created through software such as Google Drawings, Microsoft Paint, or Adobe Photoshop; or by hardware such as a digital camera or other sensors.
+Digital images are most commonly created through software such as Google Drawings, Microsoft Paint, or Adobe Photoshop; or by hardware such as a digital camera and other sensors.

 {panel type="teacher-note" summary="Digital camera sensors"}